Egogre/game_of_life/README.md

 a pure function of the preceding one).
 The rules continue to be applied repeatedly to create further generations.

-For a more in depth explaination, checkout out [Wikipedia](http://en.wikipedia.org/wiki/Conway's_Game_of_Life)
+For a more in-depth explanation, checkout out [Wikipedia](http://en.wikipedia.org/wiki/Conway's_Game_of_Life)